It’s a metaphor, but with possible real-world consequences.

-Recent reports once again question the (unverified) excessive amount of electricity being used to power Bitcoin mining operations.
+Recent reports again question the (unverified) excessive amount of electricity being used to power Bitcoin mining operations.

 The question is, of course, how does mining something that exists only as bits and bytes in a computer use so much electricity?
 Heck, just what is “mining” in this context, anyway?